Littlecold4/pruning-CNN-with-XAI/README.md

 This repository provides a CNN pruning for lightening weight using Grad-CAM

 # Objective
-- CNN lightening that becomes deeper and more complex
+- Lightening weight CNN that becomes deeper and more complex
-- Mininizes loss of accuracy while reducing the computation and time required
+- Reduce the computation and time required while minimizing the loss of accuarcy

 # Grad-CAM
 ![image](https://user-images.githubusercontent.com/72268423/110791659-cde59a00-82b5-11eb-887f-c4393da4078f.png)